Home | Family Tree | |

 Wakefield St., Gravesend, Kent.

-Henry GIBSON | 30 yrs | Occupation, Shipwright | Born in Kent.
+Henry GIBSON | 30 yrs | Occupation, Shipwright | Born

 Eliza GIBSON | 25 yrs | Not born in Kent.